rawasthi231/smart-table-component/README.md

     <td>boolean</td>
     <td>false</td>
     <td>undefined</td>
-    <td>The default behaviour of infinite scroll is scroll to down but if you set this flag to true you can also use inverse scroll as well</td>
+    <td>The default behaviour of infinite scroll is scroll to down but if you pass this prop, inverse scroll will work upside down</td>
   </tr>
     <tr>
     <td>hasMoreRecords</td>